Week of

 USE LEFTOVERS

-Use refrigerated leftovers within three to four days.
-Freeze quantities
+Use refrigerated leftovers within three to four

-that cant be used by then.
-Since bacteria cant grow
+by then.
+Since bacteria cant grow at freezer

-at freezer temperatures, food is generally safe indefinitely while
+temperatures, food is generally safe indefinitely

-for best quality.
+length of time for best quality.

 REHEATING